moogacs/docs.buf.build/docs/tour/configure-and-build.md

 ```

 A `buf.yaml` would be placed in the `proto` and `vendor/protoc-gen-validate` directories, and you would define
-a `buf.work.yaml` that contains the following:
+a `buf.work.yaml` that contains this:

 ```sh
 .